na-na-hi/renget/archive/7s2qg.md

-Faith hard-carries the channel but breaks off about halfway through to reveal that she's dating Chris ==The much-deserved retail therapy video (LA edition)== The clique goes shopping in LA and reconnects briefly with some old acquaintances over the weekend
+Faith hard-carries the channel but breaks off about halfway through to reveal that she's dating Chris ==The much-deserved retail therapy video (LA edition)== The clique goes shopping in LA and reconnects briefly with some old acquaintances over the weekend ==🎃🎃🎃HALLOWEEN LFG🎃🎃🎃==
+The clique shows off their Halloween costumes
 ### DUBIOUSLY CANON SECTION
 https://rentry.org/rw4wzd